Acer glabrum var. douglasii

 Native to (or naturalized in) Oregon:

 - Broadleaf deciduous small tree, to 30 ft (10 m) tall, or often a multi-stemmed shrub 4-6 ft (1.2-1.8 m) tall, upright, twigs reddish or grayish in shade.
 Leaves opposite, simple, ovate, 6-12(20) cm across, 3-5 lobes (occasionally divided into 3 leaflets), base slightly heart-shaped, margin deeply, sharply, and irregularly or double toothed, shiny dark green above, blue-green below; petiole long (4-10 cm), slender, often reddish tinged.
-Fall color yellow.
+Fall foliage ranges from yellow to orange to crimson.
 Flowers 5 mm across, yellowish green, with 5 petals, in terminal clusters.
 Male and flower flowers usually appearing on separate trees.
 Appear with the leaves.
 Fruit wings 2-2.5 cm long, nearly parallel; green then pink or reddish, turing light brown in fall.

 - Sun to part shade.

 - Hardy to USDA Zone 4 Native range from southeastern Alaska, British Columbia, Alberta, Montana, Idaho, Washington and Oregon.

 - douglasii: named after David Douglas (1798-1834), Scottish botanist and plant explorer.